Complete Guide to the E-1 Visa Requirements

 Both business owners and key employees may obtain an E-1 Visa if they have either of the following qualifications.

-- An enterprise located in the United States that is at least 50% – owned by citizens of a treaty country that engages in international trade with the owner’s or owners’ country of citizenship.
+- An enterprise located in the United States that is at least 50% – owned by citizens of a treaty country that engages in international trade for the majority with the owners’ country of citizenship.

 - An enterprise located outside the United States that is at least 50% – owned by citizens from a treaty country that engages in international trade with the United States.

 In both cases, the trade from or to the United States must account for at least 50% of the total revenues from the business’ international trade.
 For a better understanding of this requirement, you should examine a few different examples:

 - A U.S.-based company owned by an Italian citizen serves as a wine distributor in the U.S. The company regularly buys wine from all over the world, at least 50% of which comes from Italy.
 In this case, the U.S. business owner (and his Italian employees) qualifies for an E-1 Visa.
 The owner is Italian (e.g., from a treaty country), and the company’s trade with Italy accounts for 50% or more of its combined international trade.

 - A U.S.-based company owned by an Italian citizen operates as a wine distributor in the U.S. The company buys wine worldwide, but only 40% of the wine is purchased from Italy.
 In this instance, although a citizen of a treaty country, the owner would not qualify for an E-1 Visa.